keptn/keptn.github.io/content/docs/0.2.0/usecases/runbook-automation-and-self-healing/index.md

 1. Click on **Import Update Set from XML**

-1. Import the file from this URL: https://raw.githubusercontent.com/keptn/keptn.github.io/docs-v0.2/content/docs/0.2.0/usecases/runbook-automation-and-self-healing/scripts/keptn_demo_remediation_updateset.xml TODO update URL
+1. Import the file from your file system that you find in your `servicenow-service/usecase` folder: `keptn_demo_remediation_updateset.xml`

 1. Open the Update Set
     {{< popup_image